Employee Discount Schemes

 • What ongoing support is offered with the platform?

-Integrate Scheme Into Your Company
+Integrate Your Discount Scheme Into Your Company

-In most cases you will just need to send your provider a list of employees who need access and they will generate logins for them.
+In most cases, you will just need to send your provider a list of employees who need access and they will generate logins for them.

 Communicate New Benefit To Employees